-Hi, I am Jun Kiat, a registered counselor and counseling psychologist.
+Hi, I am JK, a registered counselor.

 I strongly believe in counseling as a way to help with one's well-being.
 As a trauma survivor and domestic violence survivor myself, I believe in advocating for kids’ and teens’ voices.
 Being a client for years, the experience has helped me to relate better with my clients in order to accompany them along the journey of healing or the journey of self-discovery.

 I believe in holistic well-being.
 Work, life, mental health, food, shelter, art, music, coping skills, friends, family, etc are part of life and they can impact our lives in different ways.
-I am endeavored to help clients to find the balance, meet my clients at where they are and help them to walk the journey together.
-In the session, My goal as a counselor is to create a safe, nonjudgemental and kind atmosphere, in order to build a trusting relationship with my client.
+I am endeavored to help clients to find the balance, meet my clients where they are, and help them to walk the journey together.
+In the session, My goal as a counselor is to create a safe, nonjudgmental, and kind atmosphere, in order to build a trusting relationship with my client.
 I apply a collaborative approach and work together with my client throughout the journey of counseling, self-discovery, and healing.